Jumoo/TranslationProperyEditors/Jumoo.TranslationManager.NoneTranslatableText/readme.txt

 This can be useful at any point where you have a deeply nested text value that you don't want to send to translation.
 For example an api key within a grid or nested content element.

+N.B:
+ This is the Umbraco v8 version of this package v1.x is for Umbraco 7